4finance/micro-infra-spring/Readme.md

 ````

 Now every time any of your dependency changes, you will get a notification with the dependencyName (the key from dependencies)
-and the state of it - it can be either that at least one is CONNECTED or DISCONNECTED.
+and the state of it - it can be either that at least one is CONNECTED or all are DISCONNECTED.
 Just bare in mind you will be notified
 every time a node connects or disconnects so you might be getting number of CONNECTED notifications in a row.

+### Resolve dependency endpoints ###

+Use `com.ofg.infrastructure.discovery.ServiceResolver.getUrl(dependency)`, where dependency is the key from you dependency list.

+This will give you url to your dependency that zookeeper thinks is alive.
+It is a good idea to run this every time you are accessing
+your dependency to be almost sure you're getting one that is alive and that you're using you HA strategy.

+Just bare in mind, that if a service dies unexpectedly without proper closing the zookeeper connection there will be a timeout
+after which zookeeper will realise your dependency is dead.
+So allow timeouts there.

 Stubs
 -----

 Another important case that micro-deps is trying to solve is microservice stubs.
+Stubs are helpful when you're doing your day-to-day development and you want to run stubs of all the dependencies
+so that your service can start quickly, without the need to set up the whole tree of dependencies first.

 ### Stub definition ###

-First thing you need to make sure is that you develop another stub project that will be an equivalent of your real project,
+First thing you need to make sure is that you develop another project that will be an equivalent of your real project,
  but it's only use will be stubbing the API.

-So make sure that your project has another one with -stub suffix and mimics all the API you are providing.
+So make sure that your project has an equivalent with -stub suffix and mimics all the API you are providing.
 Then make sure
 you deploy it to your favorite dependency repository.

 Your stub should be an executable jar with a main function that accepts 4 parameters